 Criticism of Belgian defense armaments investments

-If a larger nation were to attack Belgium, Belgium would not be able to do much against it precisely because Belgium is so small.
+If a larger nation were to attack Belgium, Belgium could not do much against it precisely because Belgium is so small.
 This does not mean that the Belgians cannot fight.
-The Belgians fought very hard in both the First and Second World Wars, but the small Belgian army cannot stand against the overwhelming force of a large attacking army.
+The Belgians fought very hard in both the First and Second World Wars, but the small Belgian army cannot stand against the superior force of a large invading army.
 This is not a matter of morale or fighting spirit, but of reality.

 Belgium needs an army: